 - Co-mentorship during the programme, under the leadership of the BIDMC Department Chair, Professor D Talmor, from:

-- the co-Chairs of SALG, Dr Peter Young (Association of Anaesthetists Council member) and Dr Felicity Plaat (Royal College of Anaesthetists, Council member)
+- the co-Chairs of SALG, Dr Philip Barclay (Association of Anaesthetists Council member) and Dr Felicity Plaat (Royal College of Anaesthetists, Council member)

 - Scholars will identify project(s) in the UK that they will develop and lead on, after their return to the UK

 Harvard and Oxford Universities have consistently been ranked the world’s two top medical schools, based on the excellence of their teaching programs.
 By accessing oversight from these faculty, this scholarship will equip successful candidates with the theoretical, practical and leadership skills to implement quality and safety techniques and processes within their organizations, in addition to benefitting from the immense network and resources of the Harvard academic community.
 In essence they will be positioned to become the future leaders in quality and safety.